WICG/dbsc/DBSCE/Overview.md

 ## How does it integrate with DBSC?

 DBSC(E) is not intended to be a separate proposal from DBSC, it is rather building on existing DBSC, and adds the binding specific details to the protocol.
 It is expected that the DBSC(E) proposal will be integrated into the DBSC proposal in the specification.
-In the high-level design, we have folded the DBSC proposal into the end to end flow, for and end-to-end illustration of cookie binding.
+In the high-level design, we have folded the DBSC proposal into the end to end flow.
 Please read the [DBSC proposal](https://githuub.com/wicg/dbsc) before you proceed.

 ## High-Level Design